solanum-ircd/solanum/doc/technical/ts6.md

 If the list of supported mechanisms changes, services should send an updated `ENCAP MECHLIST` with the new list.
-Setting the list to an empty string will cause the sasl capability to be relayed to clients with an empty string value.
+Setting the list to an empty string will cause the sasl capability to be relayed to clients with no value.

 ### MLOCK